ujjalsaha/FacultySearchEngine/README.md

    cd CourseProject

 4. Set `GOOGLE_API_KEY` Environment Variable\
    [Click Here](https://cmt3.research.microsoft.com/CS410Expo2021/Submission/Summary/56) to get the Google API Key from the [CMT](https://cmt3.research.microsoft.com/CS410Expo2021/Submission/Summary/56) Abstract section (Make sure you are in reviewer role.
-Credentials required). \
+Credentials required).
+You can also use your own Google API Key if you have any.\
     Add the below line in your `~/.basrc` or `~/.bash_profile`
     ```shell script
     export GOOGLE_API_KEY=<Add Google api Key from CMT Abstract section>